PyRetri/PyRetri/README.md

 ## Introduction

-PyRetri is a novel deep learning-based image retrieval toolbox based on PyTorch, which is designed for researchers and engineers.
+PyRetri is a novel deep learning based image retrieval toolbox based on PyTorch, which is designed for researchers and engineers.

 ![image](image/overview.png)

 ### Major Features

-Pyretri is a versatile  deep learning-based image retrieval toolbox designed with simplicity, flexibility in mind.
+PyRetri is a versatile  deep learning based image retrieval toolbox designed with simplicity and flexibility in mind.

-- **Modular Design**: We decompose the deep learning-based image retrieval into several stages and one can easily construct a image retrieval pipeline by combining different modules.
+- **Modular Design**: We decompose the deep learning based image retrieval into several stages and users can easily construct an image retrieval pipeline by selecting and combining different modules.
 - **Flexible Loading**: The toolbox is able to adapt to load several types of model parameters, including parameters with the same keys and shape, parameters with different keys, and parameters with the same keys but different shapes.
-- **Support of  Multiple Methods**: The toolbox directly supports several popluar methods designed for deep learning-based image retrieval, which are also suitable for person re-identification.
+- **Support of  Multiple Methods**: The toolbox directly supports several popluar methods designed for deep learning based image retrieval, which is also suitable for person re-identification.
-- **Combinations Search Tool**: We provide the pipeline combinations search scripts to help users to find possible combinations of approaches with various hyper-parameters.
+- **Combinations Search Tool**: We provide the pipeline combinations search scripts to help users to find the optimal combinations of these supported methods with various hyper-parameters.

 ### Supported Methods

-The toolbox supports several popluar methods and one can design and add your own modules.
+The toolbox supports several popluar and prominent methods of image retrieval and users can also design and add their own modules.

 - **Pre-processing**
   - DirectReszie, PadResize, ShorterResize